Julianna Margulies: 2000–2009

-2009–present: The Good Wife and further acclaim
+2009–present: The Good Wife

 In 2009, after returning to ER for one episode during its 15th and final season, Margulies began starring in the CBS legal drama series The Good Wife.
-She played Alicia Florrick, an attorney returning to legal practice after her husband Peter Florrick (played by Chris Noth) resigned as Illinois State's Attorney amid a sex and corruption scandal.
+She played Alicia Florrick, an attorney returning to legal practice after her husband Peter Florrick (played by Chris Noth) resigned as Cook County State's Attorney amid a sex and corruption scandal.
 She won two Primetime Emmy Awards and a Golden Globe Award for the series.
 Beginning in 2011, starting with the third season, Margulies was credited as a producer of The Good Wife.
 The series ended in May 2016.

-Reflecting on her roles as Alicia on The Good Wife and as Carol on ER, Margulies told Entertainment Weekly in 2021, “I have gotten to play two of the richest, I think, female characters on television.”
+Reflecting on her roles as Alicia on The Good Wife and as Carol on ER, Margulies told Entertainment Weekly in 2021, "I have gotten to play two of the richest, I think, female characters on television."
 In a 2019 interview for the Series Mania Festival, Margulies said that "it's tied between Carol Hathaway and Alicia Florrick" when it comes to the role she is most proud of having played.

 Since 2013, the actress has done voiceovers for a Chase credit card commercial.
 In 2014, Margulies narrated "Women in Business", an episode of season 2 of the documentary series Makers: Women Who Make America.
 In 2015, TIME featured Margulies as one of the "100 Most Influential People in the World".
 It noted her work to get Erin's Law, concerned with child sexual abuse, passed in every US state.